Accessing SQL Server from Oracle with Database Gateway for ODBC (DG4ODBC)

 Override = 65536

-For more information about the Override setting, see this blog.
+For more information about the Override setting, refer to this blog.

 4. Use isql to test the new data source.
 For example: